2024-2025 TRAINING & CAPACITY

 Registration Details: This session is only open to Loudoun County’s Department of Planning and Zoning’s staff.

-GenerationHAND Mentorship Kick-Off
+GenerationHAND Mentorship Program Kick-Off

 Date: January 22 | 10:00am – 12:30pm | Location:1010 Wayne Avenue, Suite 240, Silver Spring, Maryland 20910